cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ### Lessons Learned from Real Incidents

 1. **Precision matters more than recall in high-stakes environments.** One wrong answer costs more trust than ten "I do not know" responses.
-2. **Document freshness is a feature, not an afterthought.** Real-time sync is non-negotiable for contract management in a regulated environment.
+2. **Document freshness belongs in the product spec from day one.** Real-time sync is non-negotiable for contract management in a regulated environment.
 3. **Query classification is never finished.** User behavior evolves continuously, and routing logic must evolve with it.
 4. **Transparency builds trust faster than accuracy.** Showing sources mattered more to buyers than generating perfect summaries.